kexinhuang12345/DeepPurpose/README.md

 ```

 ### Case Study 2:
 Given a new target sequence (e.g. SARS-CoV 3CL Protease), but training on new data (AID1706 Bioassay), and then retrieve a list of repurposing drugs from a proprietary library (e.g. antiviral drugs).
-The model is finetuned from the pretraining checkpoint!
+The model can be trained from scratch or finetuned from the pretraining checkpoint!

 ```python
 from DeepPurpose import oneliner